 Thunderstorm and fish

-The fish rain takes place in the beginning of rainy period somewhere in May – July.
-There comes a day, when in the afternoon comes frightening, dark cloud with furious lightning and thunder.
+The fish rain takes place at the beginning of rainy period somewhere in May – July.
+There comes a day when in the afternoon comes a frightening, dark cloud with furious lightning and thunder.
 Downpours of heavy rain and strong winds continue at least 45 minutes and may last even for several hours.